oasislabs/wasm-utils-1/README.md

 ## Gas counter (wasm-gas)

-For development puposes, raw WASM contract can be injected with gas counters (the same way as it done by Parity runtime when running contracts)
+For development puposes, raw WASM contract can be injected with gas counters (the same way as it done by Oasis runtime when running contracts)

 ```
 cargo install owasm-utils-cli --bin wasm-gas